TLC Homestay Accommodation Policy

 - A Homestay Application is required.
 The application must be signed by the student and/or the student’s guardian if under the age of 18 years.
 Please include the homestay placement fee with the Homestay Application.
 We cannot arrange a homestay family without the application and fee.
 The homestay placement fee allows one family change at the discretion of the TLC center director.
 Additional host family changes require additional homestay placement fees.

-- You must request in advance if you would like homestay accommodation for less than four weeks.
+- You must request a minimum of one month prior in advance if you would like homestay accommodation for less than four weeks.
 If you do not request less than four weeks homestay accommodation in advance, you must pay for a full four weeks of homestay accommodation.

 - TLC Homestay services vary per location.
 The number of meals may differ at some TLC locations.
 Transportation to and from school may or may not be provided at all TLC centers.
 If your homestay family is not able to provide transportation, your director will assist you with other means of transportation.
 Please check with the director of the TLC center of your choice for more information about meal plans and transportation availability.